 Patrick Henry’s Scotchtown

-Scotchtown is best known as the home of Patrick Henry during the tumultuous years leading up to the American Revolution.
+It was here at Patrick Henry’s Scotchtown that Henry conceived his most influential revolutionary ideas.
+Scotchtown is the only original standing home of the Patriot and Orator of the American Revolution; Patrick Henry lived here from 1771-1778.
 It was at Scotchtown that he formulated the ideas of his famous “Liberty or Death” speech and it was from the house that he rode to St. John’s Church in Richmond on March 23, 1775 to deliver it.

 Friday - Saturday 10:00 a.m. - 5:00 p.m.

 Closed Monday - Thursday

 |Preservation Virginia Members:||Free (Become a Member)|